 Students may enroll as FTIC freshmen if they have graduated from an accredited high school or earned a General Education Development (GED) certificate.
-In either case, prospective students must produce high school transcripts or GED certificates no later than mid-term of their first semester (see Documents Needed for Admission to the College, below, and Texas Success Initiatives (TSI), below).
+In either case, prospective students must produce high school transcripts or GED certificates no later than the census date of their first semester (see Documents Needed for Admission to the College, below, and Texas Success Initiatives (TSI), below).

 Students who transfer to Lee College from other institutions must have official copies of their transcripts on file in the Office of Admissions and Records.
-Transcripts used to establish credits for prerequisites may be required prior to registration for classes.
+Official Transcripts must be received prior to enrollment.
+In the event that extenuating circumstances exist, contact the Registrar.